Melissa Tan

-Melissa Ann Tan is a Malaysian beauty pageant contestant.
+Melissa Ann Tan is a Malaysian Chinese model and beauty pageant titleholder.
 She became Miss Malaysia Universe 2006 and competed in Miss Universe 2006 and did not placed in Miss Universe pageant.
+She is of s Chinese-Nyonya and Dutch-Portuguese descent.

 Miss Malaysia Universe 2006

 She won the title of Miss Malaysia Universe in 2006.
 She then represented Malaysia in the Miss Universe 2006 pageant.